Check out these samples of my work for a small furniture store in Baltimore, Maryland!

 Every time a new truck arrived at the store, we’d unload each piece, mark it for customers or the floor, and build it.
 That included sofas, artwork, dining tables and chairs, desks and dressers.
 As I twisted allen wrenches and tried to fit the pieces into a vignette with accent lamps, statuettes, or striking books, I began forming a mental narrative: to whom would this object speak?
 What would they look like, and how would their partner/family react when they saw it for the first time?

 Sometimes, overcome with my own associations, I called them as I saw them, as they say.

-We needed these posts to be more than any other furniture store’s blog posts.
-They needed to reflect both the company’s 30-year legacy in expert interior design, and the tongue-in-cheeky, Culture Club-blasting, champagne-bubbling fun that characterizes the average customer’s experience at 10 W. Eager St. These posts were designed to be useful to someone trying to solve a design problem, and authentic to Nouveau’s brand.
+We needed these posts to be unlike any other furniture store’s blog posts; they needed to reflect both the company’s 30-year legacy in expert interior design, and the tongue-in-cheeky, Culture Club-blasting, champagne-bubbling fun that characterizes the average customer’s experience at 10 W. Eager St. These posts were designed to be useful to someone trying to solve a design problem, and authentic to Nouveau’s brand.
 From Wonder Woman worship to Baltimore kitsch, posts like “Orange You Glad” reflect the boutique’s merchandise and attitude.

 I used the expert designing tools available on VistaPrint to make promotional leave-behinds.
 We took the 20% off coupons around Baltimore’s Midtown, Inner Harbor, and Locust Point, and left stacks with the lobbies of luxury condo complexes, many of which were home to clients.
 Then in the interest of customer retention, I designed these simple Thank You cards to hold a gift card, a reminder to a previous customer that Nouveau Home has the best customer service for furniture sales in town.